awsaf49/sfr-covid19-detection/README.md

 - Use our models to make predictions on new samples
 - Save our predictions to SUBMISSION_DIR (specified in SETTINGS.json)

+### 5.2 Script
 ### predict. py
-- **--mode** if used "full", then it will use the weights saved in MODEL_DIR(which was saved after training from scratch) and when used "fast" it will use the weights saved in CHECKPOINT_DIR(already trained checkpoints)
+- **--mode** if used "full", then it will use the weights saved in [MODEL_DIR](https://github.com/awsaf49/sfr-covid19-detection/tree/main/models) (which was saved after training from scratch) and when used "fast" it will use the weights saved in [CHECKPOINT_DIR](https://github.com/awsaf49/sfr-covid19-detection/tree/main/checkpoints) (already trained checkpoints)
 - **--debug** if given 1, it will infer on only first 100 images

 ```